Gopalkataria/cs/readme.md

 ## Code for CS class in 2020

+#### IMPORTANT : This repository is archived, so please fix code issues yourself.

 This code is licensed under MIT license.
 Use this code only if you agree to the license